louischatriot/h4e/README.md

 If you have the typical setup with your main module in `.`, your Mustache templates for the website in `./templates/website` and maybe those for a forum in `./templates/forum`, you have a choice:
 * **The super easy install** where h4e sets itself up to be Express' rendering engine (see first block in code below)
-* **The easy install** where h4e compiles the templates and lets you tie it to Express as you're used to
+* **The easy install** where h4e compiles the templates and lets you tie it to Express as you're used to (second block)

 ```javascript
 // #1: SUPER EASY INSTALL